ngchain/ngcore/docs/archive.md

 archive height carries at least the coinbase balance change, so the presence of the fork height's changeset implies the whole range above it.

+## Cost notes

+Steady-state capture is cheap (one pre-image per changed address per block) and consensus-neutral: `DumpSheetTxn` excludes the changeset buckets, so archive and prune nodes produce byte-identical state sheets and snapshot hashes; capture is a write-only side effect that never feeds block hashing, VM toll/gas, or validation.

+The expensive path is the **full-chain replay in one txn** (`RebuildFromBlockStoreTxn`): bbolt buffers all dirty pages until commit, and archive roughly doubles the write volume.
+Default archive nodes avoid it — reorgs use unwind (O(reorg depth)).
+It is reached only by `BackfillArchive` (a one-time upgrade of a large pre-archive db) and by the reorg replay fallback (prune nodes, which don't capture, so no archive amplification).
+Backfill logs a warning before it runs.

 ## Roadmap

 - **P1 (done)** — buckets, recorder + capture, `GetBalanceByAddressAt` /